Skip to main content

 Score the Engineer Report Yourself

-The American Policyholder Association developed a free tool called AEREP (Assessment of Engineering Reports) that helps policyholders and their representatives evaluate whether an engineering report follows proper methodology or shows signs of bias.
-If your claim was denied based on an engineering report, running it through this scoring system can help identify where the report is deficient — and give your rebuttal concrete structure.
+The American Policyholder Association (APA) developed a tool called AEREP (APA Engineer Report Evaluation Program) that helps policyholders and their representatives evaluate whether an engineering report follows proper methodology or shows signs of bias.
+When the evaluation identifies violations, it facilitates referral to state licensing boards or criminal fraud reporting through the APA Engineer Research & Complaint Portal.

 When Biased Expert Reliance Becomes Bad Faith